-In Mississippi, having an OSHA card benefits those working in any industry, from the medical field to theme parks, manual labor and construction.
-Even if your current employment doesn't require it, it behooves you to have OSHA hazard recognition training on your resume for jobs in and outside the state.
-Without a separate state program for the safety and health of workers, Mississippi businesses fall under federal OSHA jurisdiction and must follow its guidelines.
+In Mississippi, having an OSHA card benefits workers in any industry, from the medical field to theme parks, manual labor and construction.
+Even if your current employer doesn't require OSHA Outreach training, it is a low-cost way to improve your resume for future job opportunities.
+Without a separate state program for the safety and health of workers, Mississippi businesses fall under OSHA jurisdiction and must follow federal guidelines for workplace safety.

 Mississippi Labor Laws

 The Mississippi Department of Employment Security receives regular inquires about employment issues; however, federal agencies rather than state ones enforce most of these issues.
 Employers can find several useful resources on the organization's website, including required posters, tax field reps, tax appeals and compliance auditors.

 Mississippi State University runs the Center for Safety and Health, which provides assistance to the employers or managers of small and medium size high-hazard businesses in Mississippi by helping them comply with OSHA regulations.
 Part of this service includes the Safety and Health Achievement and Recognition Program, or SHARP.
 SHARP recognizes employers who have exemplary safety and health programs and exempts them from OSHA's general scheduled inspections.

 Mississippi's leading cause of workplace fatalities in recent years has been related to transportation and material moving.
 Though there can be many causes for this type of tragedy, backover, which occurs when a reversing vehicle hits a worker behind it, is common yet easily preventable.
 Nationwide, more than 70 workers were killed in this manner in 2011.